 Visits a landing page or Web3 form

-Takes onchain action (mint, stake)
+Takes an onchain action (mint, stake)

 Metrics to analyze: